fasthttp/session/README.md

 Provide session storage to [fasthttp](https://github.com/valyala/fasthttp).

-This package follow the fasthttp philosophy, trying to avoid memory allocations in hot paths.
+This package follow the fasthttp philosophy, trying to avoid extra memory allocations in hot paths.

 See [examples](https://github.com/fasthttp/session/tree/master/examples) to see how to use it.